LinkedInLearning/performance-spring-3158745/README.md

 # Performance Tuning in Spring Apps
-This is the repository for the LinkedIn Learning course `Performance Tuning in Spring Apps`.
+This is the repository for the LinkedIn Learning course Performance Tuning in Spring Apps.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
-## Instructions
-This repository has one branch that serves all the lessons in the course.
-The application in the main branch has several lesson modes which can be toggled in a properties file as instructed in the individual lessons.

-The main branch of this repository contains the accumulated work of the entire course.
-There are notes at different points in the source code to point the learner to the lesson where the material is covered.

-There are two spring boot applications contained in this repository: `demo-client` and `demo-api`.
-These are used to create lesson demonstrations as instructed in the individual lessons.
+![Performance Tuning in Spring Apps][lil-thumbnail-url]

+Resilient and reliable application performance is an essential aspect of every successful enterprise-scale application.
+Unfortunately, it can be quite challenging to deliver well-considered performance objectives and results.
+In this course, instructor Kathy Flint teaches Java professionals working with Spring apps how to address the multi-faceted aspects of performance engineering to deliver high-performing applications that respond to business needs.
+First, Kathy makes sure you understand Spring application performance.
+Then she shows you how to configure and use the Spring Actuator, as well as how to customize Spring performance logging.
+Kathy explains several common Spring performance challenges and what you can do about them.
+She goes over how to compile a performance profile and offers a few key practices and tools that a Spring developer can adopt in any situation.
+Kathy finishes up with ways you can discuss and demonstrate performance goals and metrics.

 ## Installing
 1. To use these exercise files, you must have the following installed:
 	- Java 8 or higher
 	- Maven